 Jane and Alex met through a frog.
 Jane was living on a Biodynamic farm in the Hunter Valley and found a most “magical” frog in her raincoat, all covered in spots that “shimmered like emeralds in the sun”.
 She knew of Alexander’s knowledge of wildlife through her older sister and contacted him to find out what she had found ( a Peron’s Tree Frog, Litoria peronii ).
 They soon realised what they had found in each other was a once-in-a-lifetime partnership of love, inspiration, collaboration and lame puns.
 This is a very romantic Disneyesque story indeed.
 However, the reality is that Litoria peronii is an extremely common frog.
 Jane really only met and fell in love with Alex because her education about Australian fauna was abysmal and she didn’t have the slightest idea how to go about identifying a common frog.
-After spending many adventures with Alex in the bush, she was simultaneously awed by the incredibly animals Alex introduced to her, and horrified by her lack of basic knowledge about Australian fauna and ecology in general.
+After spending many adventures with Alex in the bush, she was simultaneously awed by the incredible animals Alex introduced to her, and horrified by her lack of basic knowledge about Australian fauna and ecology in general.
 She realised that she represented the average Australian and felt passionately that she must dedicate her life to raising the awareness of our incredible faunal biodiversity and the threats our native animals face.
 Alex is the talent, but Jane is the enthusiastically motivated passionate mover and shaker propelling Faunaverse forward.

 Photo of actual “Magical raincoat frog that shimmered like emeralds in the sunlight and made our Disney romance come true”, aka Litoria peronii.